timbeaudet/knowledge_base/software/blender.md

 - To avoid pain when painting use unified colors (header menu in Texture Paint: Brush -> unified colors and such)

+## Creating a Render

+- To position the render camera move your view camera as desired then press `CTRL+ALT+Numpad0`